datafibers-community/df_complete_guide/quick_start.md

 ><img src="image/tip.jpg" width="45" height="45"/> DF application has couple of command line options.
 You can use -h or --help options to see more details ```java -jar datafiber_jar_file.jar -h```

 ## Operate DF Applications
-A command df_ops is added to the PATH environment variable to operate df data service in more convenient way.
-It has following command options.
+A command **df_ops** is added to the PATH variable to operate df data service in more convenient way.
+By using this command, both environment and data service can be operated easily.
+This command has following options.

     df_ops [operation] [service] [option]